Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Result

 \subsection{Results and Interpretation}

-The framework demonstrates strong performance across all reasoning tasks, as reflected in consistently high F1 scores.
-Dialogue retrieval, character appearance mapping, and panel timeline reconstruction each achieve perfect F1 (1.00), indicating complete alignment between inferred outputs and annotated ground truth.
-These results validate the graph’s structural consistency and the effectiveness of the underlying event and temporal linkages.
+The system achieves high performance across all evaluated tasks.
+Dialogue tracing, character mapping, and panel sequence inference attain perfect F1 scores, indicating full alignment with annotated references.
+These results confirm the internal coherence of the knowledge graph and its effectiveness for cross-level symbolic reasoning.

-Action retrieval yields a slightly lower F1 score of 0.96.
-Manual inspection indicates that discrepancies stem primarily from lexical variation in verb forms (e.g., \texttt{insert} vs. \texttt{insert\_into}), which are semantically equivalent but treated as mismatches under strict string comparison.
-Incorporating semantic normalization or embedding-based matching could improve robustness in future iterations.
+Action retrieval yields an F1 score of 0.96.
+The small discrepancy is attributed to lexical variation in action annotations (e.g., \texttt{insert} vs. \texttt{insert\_into}) that are semantically equivalent but not normalized in comparison.
+Incorporating semantic similarity metrics or synonym handling may further improve accuracy in future work.